top of page

 For most of history, there was no such thing as a "left" or "right" shoe; they were made "straight," and you simply broke them in through sheer willpower.
 It wasn't until the mid-19th century that shoemakers began mass-producing mirrored pairs to match the natural curve of the human foot.

 This era also gave us the trainer.
-With Charles Goodyear’s invention of vulcanised rubber, the heavy "clack" of leather soles was replaced by the silent "sneak" of rubber. hence the name 'Sneakers' in America.
+With Charles Goodyear’s invention of vulcanised rubber, the heavy "clack" of leather soles was replaced by the silent "sneak" of rubber, hence the name 'Sneakers' in America.
 Footwear was no longer just for the elite or the soldier; it was for the athlete and the everyday worker.
 We moved from the rigid status symbols of the past into the era of performance and ergonomics.

 What Will Our Feet Leave Behind?

-There's so much more that I could write about this (and might return to in the future) as this is just a snapshot of history, it does however ring true that history repeats itself with some of the styles and features of shoes I've seen.
+There's so much more that I could write about this (and might return to in the future) as this is just a snapshot of history.
+It does, however, ring true that history repeats itself with some of the styles and features of shoes I've seen.
 Shoes have always and probably always will be used to show off our wealth, to height-enhance our egos, and to push the limits of human speed or endurance.

 Today, the "ideal" foot care routine isn't about binding or towering platforms—it's about honoring the complex biology that carries us.
-Our journey from grass-stuffed hides to 3D-printed carbon fiber running shoes shows that we have always been obsessed with our feet as our foundation.
+Our journey from grass-stuffed hides to 3D-printed carbon fibre running shoes shows that we have always been obsessed with our feet as our foundation.
 Thinking back to the "Poulaines" and "Chopines" of the past, we can be grateful that modern foot health has finally caught up with our sense of style.
 After all, you’re walking on 100,000 years of history — make sure you’re doing it in shoes that love you back.

 Comments